πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 SMTP Session Flow

-The client and server literally "talk" in text.
-Server replies start with a 3-digit status code.
+Client and server literally "talk" in text.
+Each server reply starts with a three-digit status code.

 S: 220 mail.example.com SMTP Ready ← server greeting